 - Any judge of a court of record;

 - Any person who, in the judgment of the court, is incapable of performing the duties of a juror because of mental or physical illness.

 If you served on a panel of jurors with the last 12 months and you received another summons, you can request to be excused from jury service.
-Complete the juror qualification form (Section 2) and mark “YES” on question #7.
-Sign the form and return it within ten (10) days.
+Complete the juror questionnaire online and answer “YES” to the question regarding prior service.
+You may upload the documentation to support your claim.
 Once the Jury Administrator confirms that you did serve on a jury panel within the past year, you will receive a postcard in the mail excusing you from jury service.

 You may apply for ONE postponement of your jury service, scheduled not more than six (6) months after the original date, by contacting the Jury Administrator’s office at 271-1552.

 Potential jurors requesting to be excused from jury service due to a physical and/or mental condition are required to provide verification from a licensed physician.
-Complete the juror qualification form (Section 2) and mark “YES” on question #9.
-Please explain your condition, sign the form and mail it to us within ten (10) days.
-Medical statements may be attached to the qualification form or faxed to us at 271-1575.
+Complete the juror questionnaire online and mark “YES” on question regarding physical and/or mental condition.
+Medical statements may be uploaded online at the end of the questionnaire process or faxed to us at 816-901-1620.